No Nightstand, No Problem: 12 Unusual Things to Use Instead

 Ladders seem to be endlessly useful around the home (we particularly love it in the living room to catch blankets and throws), but we’re also diggin’ the use in this bedroom from Twelve on Main.

 Not just for booze anymore.
 Spotted on Coco + Kelley.

-Bonus points if it's a Chanel No. 5 barrel.
-From Casa, via Planete Deco.
+Bonus points if it’s a Chanel No. 5 barrel (which we suspect is a DIY, from Casa, via Planete Deco).

 The basket-as-nightstand (seen here in a bedroom from BHG) may seem a little unusual, but it would be a fun, quirky choice in a guest room (or anywhere coralling books is the main concern).
 This is another situation where a wall-mounted lamp would be a good idea, since a lamp in a basket might be a bit odd.